mbahcliff/American-Sign-Language-Recognition-Using-Convolutional-Neural-Networks-CNN-/README.md

 ![Capture52](https://user-images.githubusercontent.com/63025220/101510305-c249a680-3947-11eb-9b81-2f3e0eef3ade.PNG)

 # 8.0 Data Augmentation
-It is a technique used to to artificially expand the the size of a training dataset by creating modified version of image in the dataset.
+It is a technique used to artificially expand the the size of a training dataset by creating modified version of image in the dataset.
 In order to avoid overfitting problem, we need to expand artificially our dataset.
 We can make your existing dataset even larger.
 The idea is to alter the training data with small transformations to reproduce the variations.

 # 8.0 Data Visualization